anibalcoral/OpenShift-Virtualization-GitOps/playbooks/README.md

   - Actions:
     - Removes vm-web-09 from all environments through Git branch promotion
     - Uses the same promotion flow (dev → hml → prod) for consistent cleanup
-    - ArgoCD automatically removes VMs from all namespaces
+    - ArgoCD removes VMs from all namespaces through manual sync

 ## Support Tasks and Templates